drowsy-probius/kcaptcha-solver-l4/readme.md

 # requirements

 - Python 3.8 virtual environment
-Not working in Python 3.9 or later due to `tflite_runtime` dependency.
+> Not working in Python 3.9 or later due to `tflite_runtime` dependency.

+- and some packages in `requiements.txt`

 # how to run server
-this app is not suitable for production.
+This app is not suitable for production.

 ```bash
 # run below line in root directory of this repository